npm/git/README.md

 airtight indicator, but at least avoids being fooled by an empty directory or a file named `.git`.

+### `git.find(path)` -> `Promise<String | null>`

+Given a path, walk up the file system tree until a git repo working directory is found.
+Since this calls `stat` a bunch of times, it's probably best to only call it if you're reasonably sure you're likely to be in a git project somewhere.

+Resolves to `null` if not in a git project.

 ## OPTIONS

 - `retry` An object to configure retry behavior for transient network